-During this reporting period several bi-metallic electrocatalysts were synthesized and tested in MEAs.
-From Galvanostatic study the catalytic activity was found in the order of: Pt/Ru/C > Pt/Mo/C > Pt/Ir/C > Pt/Ni/C > Pt/Cr/C. Work in progress to further study these catalysts for CO-tolerance in PEMFC and identify potential candidate metals for synthesis of tri-metallic electrocatalysts.
+During this reporting period several bi-metallic electrocatalysts were synthesized using ultra-sonication.
+These catalysts (Pt/Ru, Pt/Mo and Pt/Ir) were tested in MEAs.
+From Galvanostatic study the catalytic activity was found in the order of: Pt/Ru/C > Pt/Mo/C > Pt/Ir/C. It appears that electrocatalysts prepared by ultra-sonication process are more active compared to the conventional technique.
+Work is in progress to further study these catalysts for CO-tolerance in PEMFC and identify potential candidate metals for synthesis of tri-metallic electrocatalysts.